 4. There are two die A and B both having six faces.
-Die A has three faces marked with 1, two faces marked with 2, and one face marked with 3.
+Die A has three faces marked with 1, two faces marked with 2, and one face marked with 1, two faces marked with 2, and one face marked with 3.
 Die B has one face marked with 1, two faces marked with 2, and three faces marked with 3.
 Both dices are thrown randomly once.
-If E be the event of getting sum of the numbers appearing on top faces equal to x and let P(E) be the probability of event E, then P(E) is maximum when x equal
+If E be the event of getting sum of the numbers appearing on top faces equal to x and let P(E) be the probability of event E, then

-A. 5
+P(E) is minimum when x equals to

 B. 3

-C. 4

-D. 6
+D. 6 Answer: C